kimchitsigai/Articles-and-Tutorials/webmin_mail_srv_ubuntu.md

 >For increased security, it is advisable that you:
 >
 1. Create your droplet with pre-installed SSH keys. *See* [How To Use SSH Keys with DigitalOcean Droplets](https://www.digitalocean.com/community/articles/how-to-use-ssh-keys-with-digitalocean-droplets) (**Windows users:** Refer to the article cited, next); **and**
-2. Disable password logins. *See* [How To Create SSH Keys with PuTTY to Connect to a VPS](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).
+2. Disable password logins. *See* [How To Create SSH Keys with PuTTY to Connect to a VPS | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-create-ssh-keys-with-putty-to-connect-to-a-vps).

 ### Set the Hostname and FQDN in <code>/etc/hosts</code>

-Follow the steps outlined in [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04 or CentOS 6.4](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu_centos.md).
+Next, follow the steps outlined in [Setting the Hostname & Fully Qualified Domain Name (FQDN) on Ubuntu 12.04 or CentOS 6.4](https://github.com/DigitalOcean-User-Projects/Articles-and-Tutorials/blob/master/set_hostname_fqdn_on_ubuntu_centos.md).

 #### For low-memory systems

 If you deployed a cloud server with 512MB of RAM, you're best advised to add swap. *See* [How To Add Swap on Ubuntu 12.04 | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-add-swap-on-ubuntu-12-04).
-Allowing Webmin to swap out infrequently used processes and data leaves more memory for active processes.
+Allowing Webmin to swap out infrequently-used processes, and data, leaves more memory for active processes.

 ## Deploy Webmin

-Follow the steps in [How to Install Webmin on an Ubuntu Cloud Server](https://www.digitalocean.com/community/articles/how-to-install-webmin-on-an-ubuntu-cloud-server) to deploy the Webmin control panel.
+Now, follow the steps in [How to Install Webmin on an Ubuntu Cloud Server | DigitalOcean](https://www.digitalocean.com/community/articles/how-to-install-webmin-on-an-ubuntu-cloud-server) to deploy the Webmin control panel.

+One of Webmin's benefits is that it is extendable via modules.
+Modules make it easy to add new functionality to your server.

 ## Configure Postfix Module